dfelinto/blender-manual/manual/modeling/geometry_nodes/text/special_characters.rst

    The Special Characters node.

-The *Special Characters* is used to output string characters that can't be typed directly with the keyboard.
+The *Special Characters* node is used to output string characters that can't be typed directly with the keyboard.

 .. tip::

-   This node can be used to create a multi-line string for the :doc:`String to Curves </modeling/geometry_nodes/text/string_to_curves>` node, when combined with the :doc:`Join Strings </modeling/geometry_nodes/text/join_strings>` node.
+   This node can be used to create a multiline string for the :doc:`String to Curves </modeling/geometry_nodes/text/string_to_curves>` node, when combined with the :doc:`Join Strings </modeling/geometry_nodes/text/join_strings>` node.

 Inputs
 ======